TruCol/TruCol/tellor_all_languages/README.md

 **Description:\*\* This test verifies that the test/oracle correctly detects that the build in Travis CI has failed.
 Additionally it verifies that the uint256 that comes from the test/oracle and goes into the contract is correctly identified as a failed build.
 This is done by hardcoding the uint256 value that corresponds to "failed build" in the test/oracle into the smart contract and returning value 1 if it passes.

 - [ ] **TODO:** Convert the test into an actual oracle that can be deployed.
-- [ ] **TODO:** Currently the test/oracle passes a uint256 to the smart contract, this contains more data than a boolean whereas a boolean is sufficient, therefore, the transaction costs could perhaps be lowered.
+- [ ] **TODO:** Currently the test/oracle passes a uint256 to the smart contract, whereas a boolean is sufficient, therefore, the transaction costs could perhaps be lowered by letting the oracle emit a boolean instead of uint256.
 - [ ] **TODO:** Currently the smart contract returns a uint256 that represents whether the contract will pay out or not.
-This can be converted into a boolean to reduce transaction costs.
+This should be changed into doing an actual transaction and testing if the bounty was transferred correctly.
 - [ ] **TODO:** Currently the data from the Travis Build status is curled using shell (not bash) commands within NodeJS.
 We could look up how the oracles are actually implemented and find minimum computational costs for a sufficiently safe protocol/query.
 In practice, determine which language the Tellor oracles use and write a proper implementation.
-- [ ] **TODO:** Do an actual payout and test the resulting balances instead of checking the return value of 2 and 1.
 - **Hunter github name:** `v-bosch`
 - **Hunter repository:** `sponsor_example`
 - **Hunter repository branch:** `failing_build`